Skip to content

 typescript

-import { withTimeout } from '@agentforge/core/middleware';
+import { withTimeout } from '@agentforge/core';

 const timedNode = withTimeout(myNode, {